Timeline to College

 - Attend college counseling sophomore seminar.

-- Attend a one-on-one meeting with a college counselor
+- Attend a planning meeting with a college counselor.

 - Athletes: communicate with Tabor coaches about summer plans and college interests.